facioquo/stock-indicators-python-quickstart/README.md

    ...
    ```

-   > The slight rounding errors shown on these raw results are normal for double floating point precision data types.
+   > The slight rounding deviations shown on these raw results are normal for `double` floating point precision data types.
+They're not _programming errors_.
 Developers will usually truncate our round to fewer significant digits when displaying.

+You've done it!
+That's the end of this QuickStart guide.

 ## Still having trouble getting started?

-If you get stuck, ask a question in our [open community discussions](https://github.com/DaveSkender/Stock.Indicators/discussions).
+If you get stuck, ask a question in our [open community help and support discussions]([https://github.com/DaveSkender/Stock.Indicators/discussions](https://github.com/DaveSkender/Stock.Indicators/discussions/categories/help-and-support)).

+And if you end up building something wonderful, come back and [share it with us](https://github.com/DaveSkender/Stock.Indicators/discussions/categories/show-and-tell).
+We love &#128150; to see all the creative ways people are using the library.

+Good luck &#127808; and have fun in building your systems!

+-- @DaveSkender